 A sink can’t function without a faucet and drain, right?
 Make sure you select the faucet and drain that you prefer at the same time, to ensure your new sink has the proper holes.
 Also, consider whether you would like to add other extras, such as a garbage disposal, soap dispenser or hot water dispenser.

+Now that you know how to choose a kitchen sink, it's time to consider all of your options.
 Regardless of the sink that you decide to purchase, the best part is that several of its components are likely already covered under your home warranty.
 How’s that for optimal kitchen functioning?